codlp/codlp/README.md

 ### Hi there 👋

-### :female-technologist: As a Freelance Shopify Expert, I offer 3 services:
+### As a Freelance Shopify Expert, I offer 3 services:
 - Customization of Shopify stores
 - Teaching individuals and companies how to build Shopify stores
 - Consulting services on all Shopify aspects (stores, apps, APIs)